davemacdo/Composition-Curriculum/Comp I Class/MUC1101C Syllabus.md

 * **Attendance and participation**: Attendance and class participation is expected, and will be taken by sign-in sheet.
 The attendance grade will be proportional to the number of class meetings and reading sessions the student attends, allowing **_two_** unexcused absences only.
 Students will not be excused from lessons.
 Because members of the class will rely on one another, reading sessions will only be excused for university sanctioned travel or documented medical or family emergency, and only if the instructor is notified as soon as possible of the conflict.
 * **Études, exercises, discussions, and lessons**: Small composition assignments, written/in-class discussions, and other exercises will be assigned at various points in the term.
 Each student will meet for an individual lesson with the instructor one to two times in preparation for each composition assignment.
+Some particularly large assignments may be double the usual weight.
+These will be clearly indicated in the assignment specification or rubric.
 * **Listening Exam**: Various listening activities will be assigned throughout the semester.
 Some will have discussion boards attached, others will be presented in class.
 All of these may be included on a listening identification exam at the end of the semester.
 * **Concerts**: Students must attend at least two concerts featuring new music and write a brief summary of their experience.